EOA-team/DataInfrastructure/README.md

 The Swiss Competence Centre for SOil (Kopetenzzentrum Boden KOBO) has produces maps of soil properties at different depths across Switzerland.
 These raster layers are stored at `~/mnt/eo-nas1/data/soil/ccsols/Daten_2024-01`, and are originally at 30m resolution in EPSG:2056.

 The data was reprojected to EPSG:32632 and resampled to align to the Sentinel-2 grid (10m resolution) using nearest interpolation.
-The processed data is stored as datacubes in zarr format at `~/mnt/eo-nas1/data/soil/ccsols/cubes` with filenames following the structure `ccsols_<minx>_<maxy>.zarr'.
+The processed data is stored as datacubes in zarr format at `~/mnt/eo-nas1/data/soil/ccsols/cubes` with filenames following the structure `ccsols_<minx>_<maxy>.zarr`.

 Each datacube contains the following soil properties at different depths:
 - Cation exchange capacity [mmc/kg]: CECpot_depth_0_30, CECpot_depth_30_60, CECpot_depth_60_120